ncoghlan/openshift-kallithea/README.md

 Kallithea on OpenShift
 =========================

-NOTE: Deployment with this quickstart is known to be functional, but upgrades have not been tested yet.
+*NOTE: Deployment with this quickstart may currently be broken - it was recently updated to deploy on mod_wsgi-express in the official Python 2.7 cartridge, and is still undergoing retesting.*

 ``Kallithea`` is a fast and powerful management tool for [Mercurial](http://mercurial.selenic.com) and [GIT](http://git-scm.com)